 Understandably, businesses have to look after other important matters, rather than sending every developer to bug-fix race.

-A much smarter policy would be to patch vulnerabilities virtually in the real-time with web application firewall.
+A much smarter policy would be to patch vulnerabilities virtually in real-time with a web application firewall.
 It’s different from network layer firewalls and has especially been designed to shield vulnerabilities from attacks without any code changes.